SoftDev2425RR/DLS_Assignments/Assignment_2/server/readme.md

 - Mocking via Jest
 - Static Code Analysis with ESLint [link](https://blog.logrocket.com/linting-typescript-eslint-prettier/)

+## Setup

+Server setup:

+navigate to the server directory and run the following commands:

+1. `npm i ` to install the dependencies

+2. start docker desktop

+3. run `docker-compose up -d` to start the database (make sure that you are in the /server directory)

+4. `npm run dev` to start the server

 ## Purpose

 This project is developed as part of a GitHub Projects & Issues assignment to manage the project using a Scrum process.
 Our goal is to implement core functionalities that manage chemical warehouse operations while practicing branching, automation, and team collaboration.